OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 OpenNebula uses several assumptions to instantitate a VM Template in an automatic way:

-- **diskMoveType**: OpenNebul instructs vCenter to "move only the child-most disk backing.
+- **diskMoveType**: OpenNebuls instructs vCenter to "move only the child-most disk backing.
 Any parent disk backings should be left in their current locations.".
 More information `here <https://www.vmware.com/support/developer/vc-sdk/visdk41pubs/ApiReference/vim.vm.RelocateSpec.DiskMoveOptions.html>`__

 - Target **resource pool**: OpenNebula uses the default cluster resource pool to place the VM instantiated from the VM template, unless VCENTER_RESOURCE_POOL variable defined in the OpenNebula host template